shamim1258/Shamim/Technology/Django/base.md

 ### MVT

 MVT stand for Model View Template.
-MVT is generally very similar to that of MVC which is a Model, View, and Controller. he difference between MVC and MVT here is the Django itself does the work done by the controller part in the MVC architecture.
+MVT is generally very similar to that of MVC which is a Model, View, and Controller.
+The difference between MVC and MVT here is the Django itself does the work done by the controller part in the MVC architecture.
 Django does this work of controller by using templates.
 Precisely, the template file is a mixture of HTML part and Django Template Language also known as [DTL](###DTL).
 Although Django follows MVC pattern but maintains it's own conventions.
 So, control is handled by the framework itself.

-- Model
+- **Model**
   - The model does the linking to the database and each model gets mapped to a single table in the database.
 These fields and methods are declared under the file models.py
   - With this can perform the DML operations on the data.
   - So after defining our database tables, columns and records; we are going to get the data linked to our application by defining the mapping in settings.py file under the INSTALLED_APPS.
-- View
+- **View**
   - This is the part where actually we would be mentioning our logic.
 This coding is done through the python file views.py
   - How do you think that the system is going to understand to display a particular view?
 This can be done by mapping the views.py in urls.py file.
-- Template
+- **Template**
   - The Template handles the UI and architecture part of an application.
   - This template helps us to create a dynamic website in an easy manner.
 The dynamic website deals with dynamic data.
 Dynamic data deals with a scenario where each user is displayed with their personalized data.
   - The configuration of the template is done in settings.py file under INSTALLED_APPS.
 So python code would search for the files under the template subdirectory.